vsyrgkanis/plugin_regularized_estimation/README.md

 ```
 The DGP and estimation methods for this application are contained in `games.py`.

-* The library folder ```mcpy``` contains library code related to running generic monte carlo experiments from config files and saving and running the results
+* The library folder ```mcpy``` contains library code related to running generic monte carlo experiments from config files and saving and running the results.

+A simple config dictionary allows you to run monte carlo experiments for some configuration of the parameters of the dgp and the estimation methods and allows you to specify arbitrary methods to use to estimate for each
+sample, arbitrary set of dgps to use to generate samples, arbitrary metrics to evaluate, and arbitrary plots to create from the experimental results.
+The monte carlo class will
+run many experiments, each time generating a sample from each dgp, running each estimation method on each sample and calculating each metric on the returned result.
+Subsequently the
+plotting functions receive the collection of all experimental results and create figures.
+The package offers a basic set of plotting functions but the user can define their own
+plotting functions and add them to their config dictionary.

+A sweep config dictionary, allows you to specify for each dgp option a whole list of parameters.
+Then the MonteCarloSweep class will execute monte carlo experiments for each
+combination of parameters.
+Subsequently the plotting functions provided can for instance plot how each metric varies as a single parameter varies and averaging out the performance
+over the settings of the rest of the parameters.
+Such plots are created for each dgp and metric, and each plot contains the results for each method.
+This is for instance used
+in the case of the linear treatment effect experiment.

 * The library folder ```orthopy``` contains modifications to standard estimation methods, such as the logistic regression, that are required for orthogonal estimation, e.g. adding
 and orthogonal correction term to the loss or adding an offset to the index.